 Genghis is there, contentedly beaming at the entire assembly, as is The Folded Ear, so Hawaiian high-vis that he might have escaped from a tropical prison for criminally insane road-workers.
 Jesus (an actual friend, not a figurative one) is resplendent in an ornate satin robe.
 The Chap has been folded into a sofa-bed by some random wasted chick who is now sitting on him, just his head and impressive moustache on display.
 Santa Eastwood is tanked already, standing up on one of the couches to symphonically conduct the crowd, then stacking in a backwards direction, blindly carving a human cannonball swathe through the ice-buckets and folding chairs of a dozen people in front.
 “These are the same people who ended up in front of us the last two years,” grins Genghis ruefully, shaking his head.
 “They hate us so much.”

 Around us, Meredith is hauling itself into top chaotic gear.
-Puta Madre Brothers have the best name ever (‘Whore Mother’ in Spanish) and are soaking the crowd in Hispanic guitar.
+Puta Madre Brothers have a charmingly offensive name and are soaking the crowd in Hispanic guitar.
 Two guys in respective Cookie Monster and Gingerbread Man suits are weaving through the lines of people.
 Gramma is following them, trying to make out with their foam-mesh mouth-holes.
 A guy dressed as a cow is passing from victim to victim with an enormous tap-operated beer bong.
 The late sun starts to emerge, spreading thick and warm over the assembled masses.
 Kimbra has a similar effect, her funk-jazz-pop style inflating into a powerful live show.
 Apparently untrained, her voice has an amazing range and versatility, and there’s a sense of intrigue about where each song will go next.
 Single ‘Settle Down’ has some weirdly domesticated lyrics that kind of freak me out, but on voice alone, and at just 20 years of age, she’s a new talent to watch very closely indeed.

 Watching Cloud Control from the bar, it’s getting dark.
 I’ve been drinking solidly since the car queue.
 It’s starting to show.
 Words aren’t really coming out very well.
 I run into a guy I went to school with at fourteen.
 He takes me for a walk and puts something in my nostril.
 Things immediately get clearer.
 I keep running into more random friends, more here than I ever would in Melbourne.
 Clusterfuck is running around like a circus employee.
 The Girl With the Leopard Print Tattoo arrives, straight from work in Melbourne, looking flushed and flustered.
 The three of us end up sitting with a guy who was in my Year 12 school play.
 Meredith is a strange vortex of a place, where people are swirled around in a bolus of past and present and any number of potential futures, mouthwash in the maw of time and destiny.
 It’s no surprise when some dude apparently appears from the stratosphere and crash-lands onto our table.